henrywu2019/BentoML/docs/source/concepts.rst

 ---------------------

-Users create a prediction service by subclassing :ref:`bentoml.BentoService <bentoml-bentoservice-label>`.
+Users create a prediction service by subclassing :ref:`kappa.BentoService <kappa-bentoservice-label>`.
 It is recommended to always put the source code of your BentoService class into an individual Python file and check it into source control(e.g. git) along with your model training code.
 Kappa is designed to be easily inserted to the end of your model training workflow, where you can